Scaratech/Vapor/README.md

 $ cd Vapor
 $ pnpm i
 # Make sure all your games are in the `games/` folder (Formatted like `games/<game_id>/`) and yes index.html has to be the entry point
+$ mkdir build
 # To generate proper metadata you can manually edit `public/metadata.json` or:
-$ mkdir build
 $ node scripts/update.js --name="Game Name" --id="game_id"
+$ pnpm build
+# You need to manually copy over `games/` to `build/`
 $ node scripts/mapper.js
-$ pnpm build
 $ pnpm serve
 # Or pnpm dev
 ```